Board of Trustees

-If you are interested in becoming a Trustee please click here for more information.
+If you are interested in finding out more about the role of a Trustee please get in touch.

-For further information on governance, please click here.
+For further information on RPS governance, please click here.

-To learn about our inclusion work, and the RPS Critical Friends, click here.
+To find out more about our equality, diversity and inclusion work, and the RPS Critical Friends, click here.

 Sarah J Dow ARPS